TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

  \lambda_1 = u_{11}, \,\,\lambda_2 = u_{22},    \,\,\lambda_3 = u_{33}.
 $$

-So for a $3 \times 3$ upper triangular matrix the eigenvalues are the diagonal entries.
+So for a $3 \times 3$ upper-triangular matrix the eigenvalues are the diagonal entries.

 ::::::